 “In a time of universal deceit, telling the truth becomes a revolutionary act.” – George Orwell

 “The further a society drifts from the truth, the more it will hate those who speak it.” – George Orwell

 Another p.s.
 This additional “sheepish” graphic has also just come my way, also in very timely fashion.
 Sheep appear to be quite the recurring theme!
 (It gives me quite a chuckle, & laughter, after all – in the face of all the idiocy & constant horrific-ness (if you will) on our lovely planet, at this time – is really most welcome!)
 I suppose I might also add that I know too many people … people I once conceived of as intelligent, rational, thoughtful people – who are acting just like this sheep is doing.
 Practicing deliberate, wilful refusal to see what is so clearly right in front of her/his/their face(s).
-Gobsmacked, I am.
-I kid you not.
+Gobsmacked, I am, I kid you not, at this wilful blindness.